fahadaz/TensorflowTrainingDemo/README.md

 # Tensorflow Distributed Training Demo
-Hey team! 👋 We successfully tested distributed (multi GPU) TensorFlow training within Snowflake Container Runtime 🎉
+We successfully tested distributed (multi GPU) TensorFlow training within Snowflake Container Runtime 🎉

 Snowflake's CR doesn’t come with Tensorflow, but it can easily be installed with pip.
 Our example highlights CR's open-source connectivity with preconfigured Ray and GPU infrastructure..